 Its worth heading out to Begur, next to Hosur Road on the southern outskirts of Bangalore, to see the Nageshwara temple complex.
 It dates back to the Ganga and Chola periods.
 Unlike Someshwara Temple, the architecture is distinctively Chola.
 However, what's of most interest is an important historic inscription from the late 9th century that references a Bengaluru (Bangalore) war.
 This hints of the existence of Bangalore way before the city was developed by Kempe Gowda in the 16th century.

-Kadu Malleshwaram Temple
+Kadu Malleshwara Temple

-Kadu Malleshwaram Temple (also called Mallikarjun Swamy Temple) was built in the 17th century by Venkoji, the younger brother of Maratha ruler Chhatrapati Shivaji, who ruled Thanjavur in Tamil Nadu.
-It was originally surrounded by thick jungle that later gave way to another of Bangalore's atmospheric old neighborhoods, Malleshwarm in the city's northwest.
+Kadu Malleshwara Temple (also called Mallikarjuna Swamy Temple) was built in the 17th century by Venkoji, the younger brother of Maratha ruler Chhatrapati Shivaji, who ruled Thanjavur in Tamil Nadu.
+It was originally surrounded by thick jungle that later gave way to another of Bangalore's atmospheric old neighborhoods, Malleshwara in the city's northwest.
 Apart from the fact that the neighborhood got its name from the temple, the formidable lineup of stone snake gods (nagas) stationed on the temple premises is fascinating.
-They've been contributed by locals as offerings for fulfillment of wishes or removal of curses.
+They've been contributed by locals as offerings for the fulfillment of wishes or removal of curses.
 It was also important that any snakes, which may have been disturbed during the construction of the neighborhood, were placated to avoid harm to the residents.
 The snake is closely associated with Lord Shiva, who the temple is dedicated to (he wears one around his neck).
 The temple is open from 7 a.m. to noon and 6 p.m. to 9 p.m.
-It's particularly festive around the time of Maha Shivaratri (in late February or early March), when a week-long celebration takes place.
+It's particularly festive around the time of Maha Shivaratri (in late February or early March) when a week-long celebration takes place.
 Music and dance performances are regularly hosted at the temple too.
 Opposite it is the mysterious Dakshina Mukha Nandi Teertha Kalyani Temple, which was unearthed during construction in 1997.
 A steady stream of water falls on its idol but the source remains unknown.

 Kote Venkataramana Temple